ibexa/documentation-developer/docs/content_management/field_types/form_and_template.md

 ### Back office view template

-For templates for previewing the Field in the back office, using the design engine is recommended with `ibexa_standard_design.override_kernel_templates` set to `true`.
+For templates for previewing the field in the back office, using the design engine is recommended with `ibexa_standard_design.override_kernel_templates` set to `true`.
 With the design engine you can apply a template (e.g. `Resources/views/themes/admin/content_fields.html.twig`) without any extra configuration.